New York Gov. Cuomo resigns amid sexual harassment allegations

 The governor had also increasingly come under fire over his rough and sometimes vindictive treatment of fellow politicians and his own staff, with former aides telling stories of a brutal work environment.

 Cuomo has been divorced since 2005 from the author and activist Kerry Kennedy, a member of the Kennedy family, and was romantically involved up until 2019 with TV lifestyle personality Sandra Lee.
-He has three adult daughters.
+He has three adult daughters and appealed to them as he stepped down.

 New York has seen a string of high-level political figures brought down in disgrace in recent years.